-The council purchased significant land and buildings during 2019 to 2020, as referenced above, for both statutory and growth purposes.
+The council purchased significant land and buildings during 2020 to 2021, as referenced above, for both statutory and growth purposes.
+In addition, the council received significant COVID-19 grants during the year.
 Further details are given in Note 4 Material items of income and expense.